hirosystems/docs/docs/ordinals-api/index.md

 These new rate limits help us ensure fair usage of Hiro APIs and provide the best possible service as our community of developers and applications grow and scale.

 Please [complete this form](https://survey.hiro.so/hiroapi) to apply for an API key.

+# Testnet for Ordinals API

+A testnet version of the Ordinals API is unavailable, as the vast majority of activity occurs on Bitcoin mainnet.
+Exploration or testing with the Hiro Ordinals API is permitted, as long as it adheres to our [Terms of Use](https://www.hiro.so/terms)https://www.hiro.so/terms.